szpotona/cloudify-migration/README.md

           host_2:
             user: new_user

-        This file will force migrate_agents to use password 'new_password' during agent modification on host with host id host_1 in deployment deployment_1 and username new_user for host_2 in deployment_2.
+        This file will force migrate_agents to use password `new_password` during agent modification on host with host id host_1 in deployment deployment_1 and username `new_user` for host_2 in deployment_2.
 All other agents will be installed/uninstalled using usernames/passwords stored on manager.

 - `migrate_metrics.sh`